 So what is Christmas really all about in Norway?
 Let’s take a deep dive into why this time of year is so unique in the far north.

 Discover the traditions, food, decorations, and songs that that make celebrating Christmas in Norway so special:

-What to eat for Christmas in Norway
+What to eat during Christmas in Norway?

 If you find yourself in certain parts of western Norway, you may be served smalahove, a dish made of an entire sheep’s head.

 Pinnekjøtt and rømmegrøt